apache/infrastructure-website/content/pages/asf-pelican-data.md

         reference[refs]['letter'] = letter
 ```

-### Featured Projects
+### Featured projects

-For the front page we want to feature a random sample of projects.
+On the front page on the main ASF site we feature a random sample of projects.
 We also want to display a project's logo.

 ```yaml
   featured_projs: